blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/bitbucket/bitbucketintegration.md

 # Bitbucket integration
 [solution_name] consolidates several scanning utilities and tools and can be used to scan artifacts in a [Bitbucket pipeline](https://bitbucket.org/product/features/pipelines).
 The following procedures provide guidance on setting up [solution_name] with your Bitbucket continuous integration builds.

+## Prerequisites

+Integration with BitBucket requires a fully configured instance of [solution_name] and compatible instance of Java.
+For prerequisite information refer to [Requirements and release information](../../gettingstarted/requirements.md)

 ## Configuring with API tokens

 The recommended way of configuring [solution_name] with a Bitbucket pipeline is to use an API token.